hjkgrp/starter-hugo-research-group/content/tutorials/2019-02-05-using-molsimplify-python-scripts/index.md

 Broadly speaking, molSimplify is structured around two classes: mol3D and atom3D.
 Try viewing molSimplify/Classes/mol3D.py using either a Python editor or the GitHub page.
 This class includes methods to interact with a molecule using a Python interface.

 You will want to write your code using a Python editor like Spyder, Geany, Sublime, etc. Save your script as a .py file and place it in the same folder as Rotaxane.xyz and Octahedral.xyz (you can download these files at the bottom of this page).
-To run your Python script, first the command line and activate your conda environment set up with molSimplify:
+To run your Python script, first open the command line and activate your conda environment that is set up with molSimplify:

 ```